-In order to achieve the investment objective, the portfolio manager may take positions on regulated markets in France and/or other eurozone countries and/or expose the portfolio to the equity and currency markets.
-Overexposure is not sought; total exposure (equities and derivatives) will therefore not exceed 100% of the sub-fund's assets.
-The portfolio's overall currency exposure, including exposure resulting from the use of forward financial instruments, will not exceed 10%.
+To achieve the investment objective, the portfolio manager may take positions on regulated, organised or over-the-counter markets for the purpose of hedging and/or exposing the portfolio.
+To achieve this objective, the sub-fund may invest for exposure to and/or hedging of the equity and foreign exchange risk.

+Overexposure is not sought; total exposure (equities and derivatives) will therefore not exceed 100% of the sub-fund's net assets.
+The portfolio's overall exposure to foreign exchange risk, including exposure resulting from the use of derivatives, will not exceed 20% of the sub-fund's net assets.